Iterative Topic Taxonomy Induction with LLMs: A Case Study of Electoral Advertising: Abstract

 \section{Abstract}

 Social media platforms play a pivotal role in shaping political discourse, but analyzing their vast and rapidly evolving content remains a major challenge.
-We introduce an end-to-end framework for automatically generating an interpretable topic taxonomy from an unlabeled corpus.
-By combining unsupervised clustering with prompt-based labeling, our method leverages large language models (LLMs) to iteratively construct a taxonomy without requiring seed sets or domain expertise.
-We apply this framework to a large corpus of Meta (previously known as Facebook) political ads from the month ahead of the 2024 U.S. Presidential election.
-Our approach uncovers latent discourse structures, synthesizes semantically rich topic labels, and annotates topics with moral framing dimensions.
-We show quantitative and qualitative analyses to demonstrate the effectiveness of our framework.
-Our findings reveal that \textit{voting} and \textit{immigration} ads dominate overall spending and impressions, while \textit{abortion} and \textit{election-integrity} achieve disproportionate reach.
-Funding patterns are equally polarized: \textit{economic} appeals are driven mainly by \textit{conservative PACs}, \textit{abortion} messaging splits between \textit{pro-} and \textit{anti-rights coalitions}, and \textit{crime-and-justice} campaigns are fragmented across \textit{local committees}.
-The framing of these appeals also diverges—\textit{abortion} ads emphasize \textbf{liberty/oppression} rhetoric, while \textit{economic} messaging blends \textbf{care/harm}, \textbf{fairness/cheating}, and \textbf{liberty/oppression} narratives.
-Topic salience further reveals strong correlations between moral foundations and issues, such as \textbf{fairness/cheating } with \textit{crime/justice} and \textbf{loyalty/betrayal} with \textit{immigration}.
-Demographic targeting also emerges: \textbf{younger Floridians} are shown \textit{affordable-housing} ads while \textbf{older} groups receive \textit{abortion}-focused appeals; \textbf{Montana males} are disproportionately targeted with \textit{environmental} and \textit{liberty-oriented} messaging, whereas \textbf{Virginia males} are mobilized around \textit{crime/justice} and \textit{voting}.
-This work supports scalable, interpretable analysis of political messaging on social media, enabling researchers, policymakers, and the public to better understand emerging narratives, polarization dynamics, and the moral underpinnings of digital political communication.
+We introduce an end-to-end framework for automatically inducing an interpretable topic taxonomy from unlabeled text corpora.
+By combining unsupervised clustering with prompt-based inference, our method leverages large language models (LLMs) to iteratively construct a taxonomy without requiring seed sets (predefined labels) or domain expertise.
+We validate the framework through a study of political advertising ahead of the 2024 U.S. presidential election.
+The induced taxonomy yields semantically rich topic labels and supports downstream analyses, including moral framing, in this setting.
+Results suggest that structured, iterative labeling yields more consistent and interpretable topic labels than existing approaches under human evaluation, and is practical for analyzing large-scale political advertising data.